-CONSIDERATIONS FOR PARTIAL OR TOTAL CLOSURES
+CONSIDERATIONS FOR PARTIAL OR TOTAL CLOSURES DUE TO OUTBREAKS

-- When a student, teacher, or staff member tests positive for COVID-19 and had exposure, with close contact, others at the school, implement the following steps: - In consultation with the local public health department, the Area Superintendent (or designee) may decide whether school closure is warranted, including the length of time necessary, based on the risk level within the specific community as determined by the local public health officer and CDPH. - When either a school or LHD is aware that an outbreak may be underway, the LHD should investigate, in collaboration with the school, to determine whether these cases had a common exposure at school (e.g., a common class or staff member, bus ride, or other common exposures outside of school). - CDPH defines a school outbreak as 3 or more confirmed or probable cases of staff or students occurring within a 14-day period who are epidemiologically- linked in the school, are from different households and are not contacts of each other in any other investigation cases (e.g., transmission likely occurred in the school setting). - The classroom or office where the patient was placed will typically need to close temporarily as students or staff isolate.
-Arrange for cleaning and disinfection of classrooms or other areas where cases or symptomatic students or staff members spend significant time. - Communication plans for school closure shall include a phone call and one written form of communication to students, parents, teachers, staff and the community. - Provide information for staff regarding labor laws, disability insurance, paid family leave and unemployment insurance. - Maintain regular communications with the local public health department. - Check State and local orders and health department notices daily for transmissions in the area or closures and adjust operations accordingly. - Include decisions from results of established internal contact tracing procedures. (see Reporting Data Collection and Contact Tracing Process section, below) - Notify the school community if the school is to be closed for 14 days due to widespread and/or ongoing transmission of SARS-CoV2 at the school or in the general
+- When a student, teacher, or staff member tests positive for COVID-19 and had exposure, with close contact, others at the school, implement the following steps: - In consultation with the local public health department, the Area Superintendent (or designee) may decide whether school closure is warranted, including the length of time necessary, based on the risk level within the specific community as determined by the local public health officer and CDPH. - When either a school or LHD is aware that an outbreak may be underway, the LHD should investigate, in collaboration with the school, to determine whether these cases had a common exposure at school (e.g., a common class or staff member, bus ride, or other common exposures outside of school). - CDPH defines a school outbreak as 3 or more confirmed or probable cases of staff or students occurring within 7 day period who are epidemiologically- linked in the school, are from different households and are not contacts of each other in any other investigation cases (e.g., transmission likely occurred in the school setting). - The classroom or office where the patient was placed may need to close temporarily as students or staff isolate.
+Arrange for cleaning and disinfection of classrooms or other areas where cases or symptomatic students or staff members spend significant time. - Communication plans for school closure shall include a phone call and one written form of communication to students, parents, teachers, staff and the community. - Provide information for staff regarding labor laws, disability insurance, paid family leave and unemployment insurance. - Maintain regular communications with the local public health department. - Check State and local orders and health department notices daily for transmissions in the area or closures and adjust operations accordingly. - Include decisions from results of established internal contact tracing procedures. (see Reporting Data Collection and Contact Tracing Process section, below) - Notify the school community if the school is to be closed for 14 days due to widespread and/or ongoing transmission of SARS-CoV2 at the school or in the general community, and repeat recommendations for prevention and control measures (see sample notification #3 in Appendix 2). - Implement online/distance teaching and learning during school closure.

-- community, and repeat recommendations for prevention and control measures (see sample notification #3 in Appendix 2). - o Implement online/distance teaching and learning during school closure. - Arrange for cleaning and disinfection of entire school before reopening in the case of closure. - Schools may typically reopen after 14 days and if the following have occurred: - Cleaning and disinfection - o Public health investigation - Consultation with the LHD
+• Arrange for cleaning and disinfection of entire school before reopening in the case of closure.

+Schools may typically reopen or keep open after LHD advice and if the following have occurred:

+- Cleaning and disinfection - $\circ \quad \text{Public health investigation} \\$ - $\circ$ $\,$ Consultation with the LHD $\,$